ines/course-starter-python/docs/index.md

 brew link --force --overwrite node@10
 ```

-You may also be prompted to specify that you need to have node@10 first in your PATH so so you should run the command below before attempting force linking node@10 (the command above) again:
+You may also be prompted to specify that you need to have node@10 first in your PATH so you should run the command below before attempting force linking node@10 (the command above) again:

 ```
  echo 'export PATH="/usr/local/opt/node@10/bin:$PATH"' >> ~/.bash_profile